[Toy Review] Lovense Osci 3

 Skip it.
 Lovehoney’s Thrusting Happy Rabbit (UK link) is way better, if you’re looking for a thrusting rabbit vibrator specifically.

-Thanks to Sex Toys UK for sending me this product to review.
+Thanks to Sex Toys UK for sending me the One Thrusting Rabbit Vibrator to review.
 All views are, as always, mine.
 Affiliate links appear in this post.

 [Toy Review] Lovense Dolce

 Lovense pioneered the world of app-controlled sex toys, and remains perhaps the biggest name in that particular field.
 I’ve been really enjoying doing a series of reviews of some of their bestselling products recently.
-Following my recent reviews of the Flexer and Nora (and my ages-ago reviews of the Ferri, Domi 2, and Lush 2), next up is my Lovense Dolce review.
+Following my recent reviews of the Flexer and Nora (and my ages-ago reviews of the Ferri, Domi 2, and Lush 2), Lovense sent me the Dolce.

 What is the Lovense Dolce?